peterodesola/Stroke-predidiction-using-Extreme-Gradient-Boosting/README.md

 This stroke dataset prediction project involved several key steps: data preprocessing, feature selection (removing the ID column), handling missing values (mean imputation), standardization, and addressing the class imbalance using SMOTE.
 XGBoost achieved the highest performance, with an F1-score of approximately 95%.
 Given the initial class imbalance, a confusion matrix was used to provide a more detailed understanding of the model's accuracy, further validating XGBoost's performance.
 Hyperparameter tuning was employed to optimize the XGBoost model and enhance its predictive capabilities.
 Data visualization was performed in both Python and Tableau, utilizing various dependent and independent variables to gain insights into the dataset and validate initial assumptions.

+### NOTE: You can check the code for this project above, thank you.